-1) The Company sold to Taiwan Acceptance Corporation trade receivable which amounted to \$1,963,839 thousand and \$2,055,877 thousand for the years ended December 31, 2016 and 2015, respectively.
+- 1) The Company sold to Taiwan Acceptance Corporation trade receivable which amounted to \$1,963,839 thousand and \$2,055,877 thousand for the years ended December 31, 2016 and 2015, respectively.
 Based on the related contract, the amount of receivable sold is limited to the amount of pledges from the original debtor to Taiwan Acceptance Corporation.
-The Company's interest expenses recognized on the trade receivable sold to Taiwan Acceptance Corporation were \$1,034 thousand and \$1,127 thousand for the years ended December 31, 2016 and 2015, respectively.

-2) The Company signed molds contracts with Diamond Leasing Service Co., Ltd.
+The Company's interest expenses recognized on the trade receivable sold to Taiwan Acceptance Corporation were \$1,034 thousand and \$1,127 thousand for the years ended December 31, 2016 and 2015, respectively. - 2) The Company signed molds contracts with Diamond Leasing Service Co., Ltd.

 The molds contracts are valid from the date of the contract to the end of production of the car model.
-The Company signed reused molds contracts in June 2016.
-The revised amount of the contracts is \$1,021,491 thousand (excluding of tax), which was originally \$1,080,206 thousand (excluding of tax).
-The additional molds contracts were signed because of adding molds in November and December 2016, which amounted to \$262,139 thousand (excluding of tax), and the installment payments will be disbursed according to the progress under the contract schedule.
+The Company re-signed the molds contracts in June 2016.
+The revised contract amount is \$1,021,491 thousand (excluding of tax), which was originally \$1,080,206 thousand (excluding of tax).
+The total newly-signed contract amount in November 2016 and December 2016 were \$262,139 thousand (excluding of tax), and the installment payments will be disbursed according to the progress under the contract schedule.
 As of December 31, 2016, the Company had already paid \$1,021,491 thousand (recognized as property, plant, and equipment).
-Besides, within the contract period, the Company should pay to Diamond Leasing Service Co., Ltd. before the end of January every year the amount of \$2.6 dollars for every 10 thousand of the accumulated amounts paid for molds in prior year.
+Besides, within the contract period, the Company should pay to Diamond Leasing Service Co., Ltd. before the end of January every year with the amount of \$2.6 for every ten thousand of the accumulated amounts paid for molds in prior year.

-28. SIGNIFICANT CONTINGENCIES AND UNRECOGNIZED COMMITMENTS
+29. SIGNIFICANT CONTINGENCIES AND UNRECOGNIZED COMMITMENTS

-In addition to those disclosed in other notes, significant commitments and contingencies of the Company as of December 31, 2016 were as follows:
+In addition to those disclosed in other notes, significant commitments and contingencies of the Group as of December 31, 2016 were as follows:

 a.
 The Company re-signed a manufacturing contract with Yulon, effective on or after May 1, 2015, for 5 years.
 This contract, for which the first expiry date was on April 30, 2020, is automatically extended annually unless either party issues a termination notice at least three months before expiry.
-The contract states that the Company authorizes Yulon to manufacture Nissan automobiles and parts, and the Company is responsible for the subsequent development of new automobile parts.
+The contract states that the Company authorizes Yulon to manufacture Nissan automobiles and parts, and the Company is responsible for the subsequent development of new automobiles and parts.
 The manufacturing volume of Yulon under the contract should correspond to the Company's sales projection for the year.
 In addition, the Company has authorized Yulon as the original equipment manufacturer ("OEM") of automobile parts and after-sales service.